 In addition, an accurate refractive index measurement of the ITO layer is important to confirm that the compound used will deliver the right level of conductivity, or to verify the thickness of an ITO film that is built into display glass.

-The Filmetrics F20-EXR uses spectral reflectance to deliver a simple and affordable solution for accurate ITO measurements.
+The Filmetrics F20-EXR film thickness measurement instrument uses spectral reflectance to deliver a simple and affordable solution for accurate ITO measurements.
 This solution combines a new ITO dispersion model with the wide 400-1700nm wavelength range of the F20-EXR to provide robust, "one-click" analysis of ITO thickness.
 Once the ITO layer is characterized, the F20-EXR can analyze the remaining display layers.

-Whether you are involved in basic research or display manufacturing, Filmetrics can deliver the capabilities you need to measure…Liquid crystal layers
+Whether you are involved in basic research or display manufacturing, Filmetrics can deliver the capabilities you need to measure, including the following.Liquid crystal layers

 For non-patterned samples, consider the Filmetrics F20 family of film-measurement instruments.
 For patterned films, the Filmetrics F40 for measuring film thickness has found wide use in display applications.

 In this example, we successfully measure an ITO film deposited on borosilicate glass (BSG).
-By using the F10-RTA-EXR in conjunction with Filmetrics’ proprietary ITO dispersion model, one can easily determine the thickness, refractive index, and extinction coefficient by simultaneously measuring the transmittance and reflectance between 380-1700nm.
+By using the F10-RT-EXR reflectometer in conjunction with Filmetrics’ proprietary ITO dispersion model, one can easily determine the thickness, refractive index, and extinction coefficient by simultaneously measuring the transmittance and reflectance between 380-1700nm.
 This extended wavelength range is necessary due to the unusual dispersion seen from ITO films.
-With the F10-RTA-EXR, ITO films can also be measured on a variety of substrates including silicon, sapphire, glass, or polymers.
+With the F10-RT-EXR, ITO films can also be measured on a variety of substrates including silicon, sapphire, glass, or polymers.